benfrick/docs-portfolio/doc/commerce/payment/use-payment.md

 The typical flow for storing a new credit card **pre-authorization** for a consumer is:

-1. Call the [Add Credit Card with CVV](https://developer.niketech.com/docs/projects/Payment%20Credit%20Card%20Submit?tab=api#credit-card-information-add-credit-card-with-cvv-get){:target="new-tab"} endpoint of the Credit Card Submit service to securely transmit credit card information via iFrame to the PCI-certified Credit Card Submit service, passing a client-generated UUID as the `creditCardInfoId`.
+1. Call the [Add Credit Card with CVV](https://developer.niketech.com/docs/projects/Payment%20Credit%20Card%20Submit?tab=api#credit-card-information-add-credit-card-with-cvv-get){:target="new-tab"} endpoint of the Credit Card Payment service to securely transmit credit card information via iFrame to the PCI-certified Credit Card Payment service, passing a client-generated UUID as the `creditCardInfoId`.

 2. Call [Add Stored Payment](https://developer.niketech.com/docs/projects/Payment%20Stored%20Payments?tab=api#stored-payment-add-stored-payment-post){:target="new-tab"}, passing the same `creditCardInfoId` from **Step 1** to look up the credit card information from short term storage and save it to long term storage.